ray-project/ray/doc/source/serve/dev-workflow.md

 To test on a remote cluster, you'll use `serve run` again, but this time you'll pass in an `--address` argument to specify the address of the Ray cluster to connect to.
 For remote clusters, this address has the form `ray://<head-node-ip-address>:10001`; see [Ray Client](ray-client-under-construction) for more information.

 When making the transition from your local machine to a remote cluster, you'll need to make sure your cluster has a similar environment to your local machine--files, environment variables, and Python packages, for example.
-During development, you can use {ref}`Runtime Environments<runtime-environments>` to manage these dependencies.

-Let's see a simple example.
+Let's see a simple example that just packages the code.
 Run the following command on your local machine, with your remote cluster head node IP address substituted for `<head-node-ip-address>` in the command:

 ```bash
 serve run  --address=ray://<head-node-ip-address>:10001 --working_dir="./project/src" local_dev:HelloDeployment